Pope Martin I

 Pope Martin I (Martinus I, Πάπας Μαρτῖνος; between 590 and 600 – 16 September 655), also known as Martin the Confessor, was the bishop of Rome from 21 July 649 to his death 16 September 655.
-He served as Pope Theodore I's ambassador to Constantinople and was elected to succeed him as Pope.
-He was the only pope during the Eastern Roman domination of the papacy whose election was not approved by an imperial mandate from Constantinople.
+He had served as Pope Theodore I's ambassador to Constantinople, and was elected to succeed him as pope.
+He was the only pope when Constantinople controlled the papacy whose election had not awaited imperial mandate.
 For his strong opposition to Monothelitism, Pope Martin I was arrested by Emperor Constans II, carried off to Constantinople, and ultimately banished to Cherson.
-He is considered a saint by both the Catholic Church and the Eastern Orthodox Church and he is the last pope recognized as a martyr.
+He is considered a saint by both the Catholic Church and the Eastern Orthodox Church, as well as the last pope recognised as a martyr.

 Early life and career

-Martin was born near Todi, Umbria, in the place now named after him (Pian di San Martino).
-According to his biographer Theodore, Martin was of noble birth, of commanding intelligence, and of great charity to the poor.
-Piazza states that he belonged to the order of St. Basil.
+Martin was born near Todi, Umbria, in the place nowadays named after him: Pian di San Martino, close to Todi.
+According to his biographer Theodore, Martin was of noble birth, of commanding intelligence, and showed great charity to the poor.

-In 641, Pope John IV sent the abbot Martin into Dalmatia and Istria with large sums of money to alleviate the distress of the inhabitants, and redeem captives seized during the invasion of the Slavs.
-As the ruined churches could not be rebuilt, the relics of some of the more important Dalmatian saints were brought to Rome, where John then erected an oratory in their honour.
-Martin acted as apocrisiarius or legate at Constantinople in the early years of the pontificate of Theodore I (642–49), and was a deacon at the time of his election in 649.
+Piazza states that Martin belonged to the order of St Basil.
+By 641, he was an abbot, and Pope John IV sent him to Dalmatia and Istria with large sums of money to alleviate the distress of the inhabitants, and redeem captives seized during the invasion of the Sclaveni (those parts mainly settled by Croats).
+As the ruined churches could not be rebuilt, the relics of some of the more important Dalmatian saints were brought to Rome.
+John, himself from Dalmatia, then had them venerated by building the Chapel of St Venantius at the Lateran Baptistery.
+As Mackie suggests in her article, referenced above, the St Venantius Chapel remains an important early example of a martyrium: a shrine specifically commissioned to venerate relics brought from afar.
+With regard to the martyr cult, such structures represented the pinnacle of devotional building.
+They often became sites of pilgrimage.

+Martin acted as apocrisiarius or legate ('nuncio') at Constantinople from the earliest years of Theodore I (642–49).
+He sent him as ambassador to Constantinople, seat of the empire in its eastern half.
+Albeit where the pope was based, Rome was by now second fiddle – economically, militarily and politically – to Constantinople.
+However, the eastern half of the Empire was suffering its own turbulence due to Arab expansion, Jerusalem's conquest in 637, and theological disputes having polarised Christians (the major religion of the empire).